fsharp/fsharp.org/use/html5/index.md

 ---
 layout: default
-title: Using F# for HTML5 Web Applications | The F# Software Foundation
+title: Using F# for JavaScript Web Applications | The F# Software Foundation
-headline: Using F# for HTML5 Web Applications
+headline: Using F# for JavaScript Web Applications
 ---

 ### Option 1: Use Fable